sit836/KW_NPEB/README.md

 [Koenker and Mizera (2014)](http://www.stat.ualberta.ca/~mizera/Preprints/brown.pdf)'s method and efficiently solved by interior-point method.

-## Making predictions without features
+## Making predictions without features - A Basic Usage
 Given a training set T = {y_i}, the algorithm provides a way to construct a predictor of future y-values such that the sum of squared errors between observations and predictors is minimized.